On the Classification of Planar-Rips complexes and their corresponding unit disk graphs: Characterization of minimal -cycles and two-dimensional closed planar-Rips structures

-\begin{enumerate}[label=(\roman*)] \item Every boundary edge is a base of some $\gamma_2$-configuration. \item If two edges intersect at their projected interiors, then they induce a $\gamma_2$-configuration. \end{enumerate} \end{proposition} \begin{proof} Since $\RR(X)$ is closed, consider any two $2$-simplices containing the boundary edge; their projected interiors intersect in the shadow $\Sc(X)$.
+\item Every boundary edge is a base of some $\gamma_2$-configuration. \item If two edges intersect at their projected interiors, then they induce a $\gamma_2$-configuration. \end{thmenum} \end{proposition} \begin{proof} Since $\RR(X)$ is closed, consider any two $2$-simplices containing the boundary edge; their projected interiors intersect in the shadow $\Sc(X)$.
 There are two possibilities: either one of the two simplices is degenerate or they together form a $\gamma_2$-configuration.
-However, from \Cref{degenerate}, both the simplices are non-degenerate.
+However, from Lemma \ref{degenerate}, both the simplices are non-degenerate.
 This proves $(i)$.

 For (ii), suppose $[AD]$ and $[BC]$ are two edges in $\RR(X)$ whose projected interiors intersect.
-From \Cref{cone}, assume without loss of generality that the vertex $B$ is adjacent to both $A$ and $D$ as illustrated in \Cref{abcd_gamma}.
+From Lemma \ref{cone}, assume without loss of generality that the vertex $B$ is adjacent to both $A$ and $D$ as illustrated in Figure \ref{abcd_gamma}.
 Now it suffices to show that the vertex $C$ is either adjacent to $A$ or $D$.
 Note that $C$ cannot be adjacent to both $A$ and $D$ since $\RR(X)$ is two-dimensional.
-Further from \Cref{degenerate}, no three vertices of $A,B,C,D$ are collinear.
+Further from Lemma \ref{degenerate}, no three vertices of $A,B,C,D$ are collinear.

 On contrary, suppose $C$ is neither adjacent to $A$ nor $D$.
 Since $\RR(X)$ is closed, a vertex $P \in X$ exists which is adjacent to both $A$ and $D$, but not adjacent to $B$.
-It now follows from \Cref{convhull} that $C \in \conv\left\{A,D,P\right\}$, as shown in \Cref{forbid_gamma}.
+It now follows from Lemma \ref{convhull} that $C \in \conv\left\{A,D,P\right\}$, as shown in Figure \ref{forbid_gamma}.
 Consequently, $C$ is adjacent to both $A$ and $D$ which is absurd.

 \end{proof}